evilpaper/midget-gem/README.md

 - Check if the URL leads to a valid page before shortening it
 - Make it harder to shorten URLs that lead to known malicious sites (short URLs are often used by scammers)

-## Tech used
+## Built with

 ### Backend application

 The backend application is built with Node.js.
-It use:
+The application use:

-- TypeScript for type safety.
+- TypeScript for type safety and better tooling.
-- Express as server.
+- Express.js for setting up a basic server.
-- Postgres.js as database client.
+- Postgres.js to connect with a Postgres database.
 Postgres.js was selected before the more common node-postgres beacause of its simple surface API and dynamic query support.
 - NanoID for generating short URL's.

-The backend application is a basic server that exposes endpoints for creating, getting and visiting urls.
-It add a few basic checks for client data validation, connect to the database and implement business logic for each endpoint.

 ### Persistent storage

-The application use Postgres database for persistent storage.
+The application use a Postgres database for persistent storage.

 ### Front-end application